orhnk/dotnix/README.md

 out that using a somewhat ugly was helping me.
 So you can use the "Productive" theme under the flake instead of the one that's aesthetic.

+#### Monochrome

+Monochrome display is probably one of the most productive thing ever.
+Use your GPU's official settings (nvidia-settings for my setup).
+Or you can adjust your colors using third party apps like xcalib, xgamma, redshift etc. (if you can't achieve monochrome, use green-only or similar settings using your monitor's local hardware settings)

 ## NOTES

 ### My System Is Running Out Of Space ...